AndreHDev/PDF_Manager/README.md

 ### Manual Installation

-If you want to manually install the application refer to the READ.ME files in the frontend and backend folders respectively.
+If you want to manually install the application refer to the README.md files in the frontend and backend folders respectively.